-In December 2019, subsequent to our acquisition of Indegy Ltd. we transferred the acquired Indegy intellectual property through an intercompany transaction.
-The valuation of Indegy's intellectual property for tax purposes resulted in \$6.3 million of current tax expense and \$4.2 million of deferred tax expense in Israel.
+In December 2019, subsequent to our acquisition of Indegy Ltd. we transferred the acquired Indegy intellectual property from Israel to the U.S. and Ireland through an intercompany transaction.
+The sale of Indegy's intellectual property for tax purposes resulted in \$6.3 million of current tax expense and \$4.2 million of deferred tax expense in Israel.
 The valuation of the intellectual property for tax purposes required significant judgment and assumptions with respect to forecasted operating results and discount rates.